aoinc13/crunchFiles/README.md

 ```

 You will be prompted for the full path to the root directory that you want to consolidate.
-For example, you might have a directory with UTC timestamps on them and you only want the latest file but also stripping off the timestamp.
+For example, you might have a directory with UTC timestamps on them and you only want the latest file but also with timestamps stripped off.

 ```
 leaf (2022_01_12 01_06_30 UTC).svg